thenexthub/Codira/docs/ErrorHandlingRationale.md

 We should also provide a Clang attribute which specifies that the correct way to test for an error is to check the out-parameter.
-Both of these attributes could potentially be used by the static analyzer, not just Swift.
+Both of these attributes could potentially be used by the static analyzer, not just Codira.
 (For example, they could try to detect an invalid error check.)

 A constant value would be sufficient for the cases I've seen, but if the